denim-bluu/denim-bluu/README.md

 # About Me
 안녕!
 Hello there!
 My name is Joon.

-- 📖  I am working as a data engineer / scientist @ ADIC
+- 👔 I am a Data Scientist/Engineer @ the Abu Dhabi Investment Council
-- 💻 I love working with Python & Go (Rust is WIP...) + Statistics and Data in general
+- 🔬 My main area of work is applying quantitative techniques to choose and monitor investment funds/managers, and to manage the risks involved
 ----